jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.txt

 3) the - and + buttons change the zoom level of all the views!
 On the left of all the buttons is a checkbox that determines whether or not the render views should show the origins of each of the selected meshes.
+4) The change background color button will change the background color of the render views to be white or one of the 16 pico8 colors so that you can see the edges better.
+It doesn't change the file (you can do that in picoCAD!)
+You can also turn off colored edges if you go the the UV export tab and turn off coloring UVs by face color.

 The second method is using the arrow keys or wasd while hovering your mouse over a render view just like in picoCAD.
 The render will move relative to that view,